7 Resources for Nurse Practitioners to Decode Primary Care Billing and Coding

 From insurance reimbursement and billing to coding and audits, these responsibilities can leave any healthcare provider with goosebumps – especially those who work in or own their own private practice.
-The most stressful part, in relation to insurance reimbursement, is that most healthcare providers are not formally trained in billing and coding and work in a clinical setting or facility with no certified billing and coding specialists.
+The most stressful part, in relation to insurance reimbursement, is that most healthcare providers like nurse practitioners are not formally trained in billing and coding and work in a clinical setting or facility with no certified billing and coding specialists.
 Luckily, there are a wide variety of resources available to help decode this unfamiliar territory.

 Accurate coding is critical for insurance reimbursement, succinct documentation, and identifying clinical care gaps.
 The Healthcare Common Procedure Coding System (HCPCS) codes and International Classification of Diseases, 10th Revision (ICD-10) codes serve as the building blocks of medical coding.

 - HCPCS Level I codes: These codes are used to describe medical, surgical, diagnostic, and other types of medical services.
 In addition, there are modifiers that help identify alterations to HCPCS codes.